Do short range correlations inhibit the appearance of the nuclear pasta?: Introduction

-{\it SRC (homogeneous phase).---} We start by studying the effects of the SRC on the homogeneous phase with two different parametrizations, namely IUFSU~\cite{IUFSU} and FSU2R~\cite{FSU2R}.
-When SRC are included, the momentum~($k$) distribution present in the kinetic terms of the energy density, pressure and scalar density is modified by the inclusion of a ``high momentum tail'' proportional to $k^{-4}$ and, as a consequence, the model has to be reparameterized in order to reproduce nuclear bulk properties.
-The Lagrangian density used in the present work, the new expressions for the quantities necessary to compute the EOS and the new parameters for the FSU2R model are given in~\cite{lucas,dmnosso1,dmnosso2,dmnosso3}.
-For the IUFSU, the constants for the model with and without SRC are given in Table~\ref{tabconst}.
+In this paper, we start by studying the effects of the SRC on the homogeneous phase with different parametrizations, namely IUFSU~\cite{IUFSU}, FSU2R~\cite{FSU2R} and NL3~\cite{Lalazissis:1996rd}.
+The latter is chosen due to its different behaviour, with a much higher slope of the symmetry energy.
+When SRC are included, the momentum~($k$) distribution present in the kinetic terms of the energy density, pressure, and scalar density is modified by the inclusion of a ``high momentum tail'' proportional to $k^{-4}$ and, as a consequence, the model has to be reparameterized in order to reproduce nuclear bulk properties.
+As a second step, we calculate the pasta phase and obtain its internal structures for the two models mentioned above. .

-As the results obtained with the two models are qualitatively similar, we display the graphs for the IUFSU parameterization only.
-We have chosen to show results for symmetric matter (proton fraction $Y_p = 0.5$), $Y_p=0.35$, usually considered in core-collapse supernova and $Y_p=0.1$, a quantity that relates to the amount of protons in neutron star matter.

-In Fig. \ref{fig:mus}, we compare the proton and neutron chemical potentials with and without SRC for different proton fractions.
-It is notorious that very asymmetric matter is more susceptible to changes than symmetric nuclear matter.

-As the main objective of this work is to investigate the influence of SRC on the pasta phase and the pressure is an important quantity in its construction, in Fig. \ref{fig:press} we also show how the pressure behaves as a function of the density.
-The differences at very low densities, the region important in the present study, are shown in the inset, corroborating the statement that very asymmetric matter feels the effect of SRC more strongly.
+The most important equations of the formalism are presented in the next section and the results are shown and discussed afterwards.